Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Marshmallow root also affects fluid retention and blood platelet formation.
 Stop taking marshmallow root at least two weeks before a scheduled surgery to avoid side effects related to bleeding.

 You should avoid using this extract if you are pregnant or breastfeeding, have diabetes, or have surgery scheduled within two weeks.

 Always consult your doctor before adding a new medication or supplement to your daily routine.

 The Bottom Line

-The primary reason it provides this wide range of health benefits, is because it is a natural “mucilage,” meaning it acts like a soft fiber that can swell to form a protective, thick coating around membranes.
-It comes in a number of forms and supplements.
-While most users tolerate it well, it is important to note that some side effects may occur.
+The primary reason it provides this wide range of health benefits is that it is a natural “mucilage,” meaning it acts like a soft fiber that can swell to form a protective, thick coating around membranes.
+It comes in many forms and supplements.
+While most users tolerate it well, it is essential to note that some side effects may occur.
 Always consult your doctor before using marshmallow root as a supplement or treatment.

 Graduate of Longwood University in Virginia.
 Part-time sports journalist covering the Vegas Golden Knights.